 When you request a consultation with SurgeonGate, our specialists will contact you to better understand the treatments it will require for you to reach your goals.
 Once that is established, we connect you with a board-certified plastic surgeon in our network who specializes in your treatment.
 All of our surgeons are located in Southeast Michigan.
 The location of your consultation and procedure will depend on the surgeon we place you with.

 Why do I need to use SurgeonGate?

-Many doctors are marketing themselves as “cosmetic surgeons” when in reality, their residency training was in dermatology, ophthalmology, family medicine, or general surgery.
+Many doctors are marketing themselves as “cosmetic surgeons” when in reality, their residency training was in internal medicine, ophthalmology, or general surgery.
 Most of these doctors have been drawn to performing cosmetic surgery for its high profits and lack of regulation by health insurance companies.